vhive-serverless/vHive/docs/quickstart_guide.md

     >
     > Starting long-running daemons in the background using `screen` allows you to use a single
     > terminal (an SSH session most likely) by keeping it unoccupied and ensures that
-    > daemons will not be terminated when you logout (voluntarily, or because of connection issues).
+    > daemons will not be terminated when you log out (voluntarily, or because of connection issues).
     >
     > - To (re-)attach a background terminal:
     >   ```bash